SEKOIA-IO/documentation/docs/getting_started/invite_users.md

 ## Add new users to a community

+!!! note
+     You can add multiple emails separated by a comma

 ### In a managed community

 To invite new users to a managed community: